embarklabs/blog/source/_posts/2020-02-18-wasm-ewasm-what-and-why.md

 Goals of the eWasm project:

- - To provide a specification of eWasm contract semantics and the Ethereum interface.
+ - To provide a specification of eWasm Smart Contract semantics and the Ethereum interface.
- - To provide an EVM transcompiler, preferably as an eWasm contract.
+ - To provide an EVM transcompiler, preferably as an eWasm Smart Contract.
- - To provide a metering injector*, preferably as an eWasm contract.
- - To provide a VM implementation for executing eWasm contracts.
+ - To provide a VM implementation for executing eWasm Smart Contracts.
  - To implement an eWasm backend in the Solidity compiler.
- - To provide a library and instructions for writing contracts in Rust.
+ - To provide a library and instructions for writing Smart Contracts in Rust.
- - To provide a library and instructions for writing contracts in C.
+ - To provide a library and instructions for writing Smart Contracts in C.
+ - To provide a *metering injector**, preferably as an eWasm Smart Contract.

-*Metering injector is a transformation tool inserting metering code to an eWasm contract.
+**Metering injector* is a transformation tool inserting metering code to an eWasm Smart Contract.

 **Toolchain Compatibility:** A LLVM front-end for Wasm is part of the MVP.
-This will allow developers to write contracts and reuse applications written in common languages such as C/C++, go and rust.
+This will allow developers to write Smart Contracts and reuse applications written in common languages such as C/C++, go and rust.

 **Portability**: Wasm is targeted to be deployed in all the major web browsers which will result in it being one of the most widely deployed VM architecture.
-Contracts compiled to eWasm will share compatibility with any standard Wasm environment.
+Smart Contracts compiled to eWasm will share compatibility with any standard Wasm environment.
 Which will make running a program either directly on Ethereum, on a cloud hosting environment, or on one's local machine - a frictionless process.

 **Optional And Flexible Metering:** Metering the VM adds overhead but is essential for running untrusted code.
 If code is trusted, then metering maybe optional. eWasm defines metering as an optional layer to accommodate for these usecases.